stonish/lb-stack-setup/README.md

 The script will first check that all prerequisites are met.
 If it fails, check [doc/prerequisites.md](doc/prerequisites.md) for more information.
 Then it will clone this repo inside a new directory `stack/utils` and do the initial setup.
-It will choose a default environment for you.
+It will choose a default environment for you ("native" build on CentOS 7 and docker on other OSes).

 Configure your setup (e.g. desired platform) and projects to build